UN-SPIDER

-UN-SPIDER (United Nations Platform for Space-based Information for Disaster Management and Emergency Response) is a platform which facilitates the use of space-based technologies for disaster management and emergency response.
+UN-SPIDER (United Nations Platform for Space-based Information for Disaster Management and Emergency Response) is a platform which facilitates the use of space-based technologies for disaster risk management and emergency response.
 It is a programme under the auspices of the United Nations Office for Outer Space Affairs (UNOOSA).

 Space technology for disaster risk management and emergency response

-Global vulnerability to natural disasters is likely to increase as the impact of climate change and land degradation processes continue to rise along with rapidly growing populations.
+Global vulnerability to natural hazards and disasters is likely to increase as the impact of climate change and land degradation processes continue to rise along with rapidly growing populations.
 Earthquakes, floods, storms, and other natural hazards cause massive disruption to societies and overburden national economic systems.
-Considerable losses of life and property, however, could be avoided through better information about the risk and onset of disasters, improved risk assessment, early warning, and disaster monitoring.
+Considerable losses of life and property, however, could be avoided through better information about the risk and onset of disasters, improved risk assessment, end-to-end, people-centered Multi-hazard Early Warning Systems (MHEWS), Anticipatory Action (AA), and disaster monitoring.
 In recognition of these needs the United Nations General Assembly, in its resolution 61/110 of 14 December 2006, acknowledged that the use of existing space technology, such as earth observation and meteorological satellites, communication and navigation satellites can play a major role in supporting disaster management by providing accurate and timely information for decision making.
 Space-based information is relevant in all phases of the disaster management cycle from disaster risk reduction to disaster response and recovery.

 In March 2015, world leaders convened in Sendai, Japan, to agree on a new global framework for disaster risk reduction for the period 2015 through 2030.
 The outcome document refers to the importance of space-based and geospatial information in several paragraphs, highlighting, among others, the importance to "develop, update periodically and disseminate, as appropriate, location-based disaster risk information, including risk maps, to decision-makers, the general public and communities at risk to disaster in an appropriate format by using, as applicable, geospatial information technology".